Nigel Clough: Mansfield Town

 On 6 November 2020, Clough was appointed as manager of Mansfield Town on a two-and-a-half-year deal who were then in 22nd position in League Two.
 After a poor start to the 2021–22 season which had seen his side in the relegation zone in October, Mansfield would win a club record eleven consecutive home matches to finish the season strongly.
-They ultimately finished 7th, missing out on automatic promotion on the final game of the season.
+They ultimately finished seventh, missing out on automatic promotion on the final game of the season.
 In the play-offs, Mansfield would beat Northampton Town before losing 3–0 in the play-off final against Port Vale.
 In the 2022–23 season, Mansfield missed out on a play-off finish on goal difference despite a win against Colchester United in the final game.

 On 9 May 2023, Clough signed a new one-year contract with the option to extend it further.
 At the beginning of the 2023–24 season, Mansfield went 19 games unbeaten.
 Following a run of four wins from five matches, scoring twenty goals in the process, Clough was named EFL League Two Manager of the Month for February 2024, finishing the month top of the league.
 At the EFL Awards, Clough was named as the League Two Manager of the Season.
-His side sealed promotion to League One the following week with a win against Accrington Stanley.
+His side sealed promotion to the third tier for the first time in 21 years the following week with a win against Accrington Stanley.
+The promotion triggered a 12-month extension of Clough's contract.

+In their first season in League One, Mansfield finished 17th.
+On 1 July 2025, Clough signed a new two-year deal with the club.
+The following season, Clough guided Mansfield to a 10th place finish, the club's highest finish since 1986–87.